 The Company is authorized to issue an unlimited number of Common Shares without par value.
-There are 387,541,807 Common Shares outstanding as at January 11, 2022.
+There are 429,431,339 Common Shares outstanding as at January 10, 2023.
+Each Common Share entitles the holder thereof to one vote per Common Share.

-The Company is also authorized to issue up to 25,000,000 preferred shares, in series, without par value, of which 950 have been issued and none are outstanding as at January 11, 2022.
+The Company is also authorized to issue up to 25,000,000 preferred shares, in series, without par value, of which 950 have been issued and none are outstanding as at January 10, 2023.

-At an annual meeting of the Company, on a show of hands or a vote by ballot, every registered holder of Common Shares present in person and entitled to vote and every proxyholder duly appointed by a registered shareholder who would have been entitled to vote shall have one vote and, on a poll, every registered shareholder present in person or represented by proxy or other proper authority and entitled to vote shall have one vote for each share of which such shareholder is the registered holder.
+At the Meeting, on a show of hands or a vote by ballot, every registered holder of Common Shares present in person and entitled to vote and every proxyholder duly appointed by a registered shareholder who would have been entitled to vote shall have one vote and, on a poll, every registered shareholder present in person or represented by proxy or other proper authority and entitled to vote shall have one vote for each Common Share of which such shareholder is the registered holder.
 Common Shares represented by proxy will only be voted if a ballot is called for.
 A ballot may be requested by a registered shareholder or proxyholder present at the Meeting or required because the number of votes attached to Common Shares represented by proxies that are to be voted against a matter is greater than 5% of the votes that could be cast at the Meeting.